*This tortellini pasta recipe was sponsored by Bertolli, but the content and opinions expressed here are my own.

 I close my eyes and very much can see my dad.
 This was over 30 years ago.
 But we are sitting at our kitchen table back in my childhood home.
 Dad stuffing artichokes for our Sunday family pasta dinner in this memory.
 I also smell the pasta sauce wafting in our home as it cooked all day, too.

-See I am primarily from Italian heritage and Sundays were always all day affair for family dinners centering traditionally around pasta.
-My dad’s speciality, as aforementioned above, was stuffing the artichokes, while my mom would make her very own homemade pasta sauce for hours for the Italian pasta of choice to be served that evening.
+See I am primarily from Italian heritage.
+So Sundays were always all day affairs for family dinners.
+These dinner centered traditionally around pasta.
+My dad’s speciality, as aforementioned above, was stuffing the artichokes.
+My mom also made her own homemade pasta sauce for the Italian pasta of choice to be served that evening.

 Once dinner was served, there was always grated cheese on the table to sprinkle over our pasta.

 Not going to lie on more than one occasion my dad joked with me, “Would you like some pasta with your cheese?”